kign/c4wa/etc/doc/language.md

 ```

 This can be used to allocate an array of `N+1` integers (note that you can also use syntax `int arr[N+1]`
-to allocate in the stack instead, subject to space limitations of course).
+to allocate in the stack instead, subject to space limitations of course; see "stack arrays" below).

 Second argument `N+1` is ignored by `c4wa`, so consider it a declaration of intent.
 It is only present for possible future implementation